This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional

 You can pour resin on all surfaces.
-However, it is advisable to pour on firm and straight surfaces, as resin is thin and if not in balance flows from the painting surface.
+However, it is advisable to pour on firm and straight surfaces, as resin is thin and if your surface is not perfectly level, the resin will simply run off of the painting surface.
 Larger canvases are less suitable because the weight in the middle creates a hollow.
 Small canvases can be reinforced with a cardboard and thus also be poured.
-You should also not use porous, i.e. highly absorbent surfaces.
+It is not advisable to use porous, i.e. highly absorbent surfaces.

 Additives for Cell Formation in your Resin Artworks

-As with the acrylic flow technique, you can also achieve beautiful cells with the resin art, for example using casting techniques such as Dirty Pour and Air Swipe.
+As with the acrylic flow technique, you can also achieve beautiful cells with resin art, for example using casting techniques such as Dirty Pour and Air Swipe.
 You can achieve beautiful effects with isopropyl alcohol.

 Tools and Aids